borisdj/EFCore.BulkExtensions/README.md

 [OwnedInSeparateTable](https://github.com/borisdj/EFCore.BulkExtensions/issues/114#issuecomment-803462928)
 On PG when Enum is in OwnedType it needs to have [Converter explicitly](https://github.com/borisdj/EFCore.BulkExtensions/issues/1108) configured in *OnModelCreating*

-Table splitting are somewhat specific but could be configured in way [Set TableSplit](https://github.com/borisdj/EFCore.BulkExtensions/issues/352#issuecomment-803674404)
+Table splitting is somewhat specific but could be configured in the way [Set TableSplit](https://github.com/borisdj/EFCore.BulkExtensions/issues/352#issuecomment-803674404)
-With [Computed](https://docs.microsoft.com/en-us/ef/core/modeling/relational/computed-columns) and [Timestamp](https://docs.microsoft.com/en-us/ef/core/modeling/concurrency) Columns it will work in a way that they are automatically excluded from Insert.
+With [Computed](https://docs.microsoft.com/en-us/ef/core/modeling/relational/computed-columns) and [Timestamp](https://docs.microsoft.com/en-us/ef/core/modeling/concurrency) Columns, it will work in a way that they are automatically excluded from Insert.
 And when combined with *SetOutputIdentity* they will be Selected.
-[Spatial](https://docs.microsoft.com/en-us/sql/relational-databases/spatial/spatial-data-types-overview?view=sql-server-ver15) types, like Geometry, also supported and if  Entity has one, clause *EXIST ...
+[Spatial](https://docs.microsoft.com/en-us/sql/relational-databases/spatial/spatial-data-types-overview?view=sql-server-ver15) types, like Geometry, are also supported and if an Entity has one, clause *EXIST ...
 EXCEPT* is skipped because it's not comparable.
 Performance for bulk ops measured with `ActivitySources` named: '*BulkExecute*' (tags: '*operationType*', '*entitiesCount*')
 Bulk Extension methods can be [Overridden](https://github.com/borisdj/EFCore.BulkExtensions/issues/56) if required, for example to set AuditInfo.
-If having problems with Deadlock there is useful info in [issue/46](https://github.com/borisdj/EFCore.BulkExtensions/issues/46).
+If having problems with Deadlock, there is useful info in [issue/46](https://github.com/borisdj/EFCore.BulkExtensions/issues/46).

-**TPH** ([Table-Per-Hierarchy](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/inheritance)) inheritance model can  can be set in 2 ways.
+**TPH** ([Table-Per-Hierarchy](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/inheritance)) inheritance model can be set in 2 ways.
-First is automatically by Convention in which case Discriminator column is not directly in Entity but is [Shadow](https://learn.microsoft.com/en-us/ef/core/modeling/shadow-properties) Property.
+First is automatically by Convention, in which case the Discriminator column is not directly in the Entity but is [Shadow](https://learn.microsoft.com/en-us/ef/core/modeling/shadow-properties) Property.
 And second is to explicitly define Discriminator property in Entity and configure it with `.HasDiscriminator()`.
-Important remark regarding the first case is that since we can not set directly Discriminator to certain value we need first to add list of entities to DbSet where it will be set and after that we can call Bulk operation.
-Note that SaveChanges are not called and we could optionally turn off TrackingChanges for performance.
+An important remark regarding the first case is that since we can not directly set a Discriminator to certain value we need first to add list of entities to DbSet where it will be set and after that we can call Bulk operation.
+Note that SaveChanges are not called, and we could optionally turn off TrackingChanges for performance.
 Example:
 ```C#
 public class Student : Person { ... }
 context.Students.AddRange(entities); //adding to Context so Shadow property 'Discriminator' gets set